fs/rails-base/config/chef/README.md

 When you need to reapply recipes to the box use `./apply.sh user@hostname`.
 This is also done by bootstrap script so you needn't doing this just after bootstrapping.

-*Important*: This does not update recipes to new versions (think bundler's dependecy management).
+*Important*: This does not update recipes to new versions (think bundler's dependency management).

 Updating recipes
 ----------------